Azure/arc_jumpstart_drops/ui_dashboard_workbook/arc_pbi_dashboard/_index.md

 ## Arc Insights PBI Dashboards Powered by Jumpstart

-This is a sample PowerBI dashboard used to demonstrate the insights available via Arc and Azure Resource Graph for your IT infrastructure.
-The dashboard covers a wide range of components including servers, SQL Instances on Virtual Machines, SQL Databases on Virtual Machines and Extended Security Update forecasting for servers connected to Arc or in Azure.
-The Dashboard uses the PowerBI connector for Azure Resource Graph to connect to your Azure Subscription(s).
+This is a Jumpstart PowerBI dashboard used to demonstrate the insights available via Arc and Azure Resource Graph for your IT infrastructure.
+The dashboard covers a wide range of scenarios for servers connected to Arc or in Azure native, including Server Invenotry, SQL Instances on Virtual Machines, SQL Databases on Virtual Machines and Extended Security Update cost forecasting.

-The Dashboard contains:
+The Arc Insights PBI Dashboards use the PowerBI connector for Azure Resource Graph, to connect the Dashboards to your Azure Subscription(s), and thus your IT infrastructure either in Azure or COnnected to Azure via Arc.
+PowerBI Desktop provides a useful alternative to Azure Dashboards, as your IT Inventory and insights can be shared aross the business, without the need for users to be granted direct Portal access.
+In Additon, PowerBI provides more advanced query language and options for working with multiple datasets, that can be beautifully presented, as demonstrated by the ESU Forecasting dashboard.
+The ESU Forecasting dashboard uses a range of data sources in addition to data provided by Azure Resource Graph to provide an estimated future cost or risk of extended support, should your 2016 Arc connected Servers are not modernised before the mainstream end dates.

+The Arc Insights PBI Dashboards contain:

 * **Server Inventory** - A detailed inventory of all servers, both Azure and Azure Arc-connected, providing a clear overview of server landscape
 * **SQL Inventory** - Information on SQL instances, including both Azure SQL and Azure Arc-enabled SQL servers, ensuring you have a complete view of your SQL VM environment